observablehq/runtime/README.md

 ### Variables

 A variable defines a piece of state in a reactive program.
-Variables are often named to allow the definition of derived variables: variables whose value is computed from other variables’ values.
+Variables may be named to allow the definition of derived variables: variables whose value is computed from other variables’ values.

 <a href="#variable_define" name="variable_define">#</a> <i>variable</i>.<b>define</b>(<i>name</i>, <i>inputs</i>, <i>definition</i>)